 Marcus Letourneau, PhD, MCIP, RPP, CAHP

 Marcus’ formal training includes specific courses in resource management, historical geography, cultural landscapes, museum studies, heritage conservation planning, marine archaeology, dispute resolution, and management leadership.
+He has a PhD in Cultural/Historical Geography; an MA in Cultural Geopolitics; BA (Hons) in Geography with a History Minor; a Diploma in Peace and Conflict Studies; a Professional Certificate in Heritage Conservation Planning; a Certificate in Museum Studies; and training in Marine/Foreshore Archaeology.
+He has also received training from Parks Canada and CCI (including training on disaster management for historic sites).
 He is a Registered Professional Planner (RPP), a member of the Canadian Institute of Planners (MCIP), and a full member of the Canadian Association of Heritage Professionals (CAHP).

 Prior to establishing Letourneau Heritage Consulting Inc, Marcus was the Manager for the Sustainability and Heritage Management Discipline team in Ottawa/Kingston (2013-2015) and was a Senior Cultural Heritage Specialist (2011-2015) for Golder Associates Limited.
 Other previous positions included: serving as a contract professor at Carleton University in both the Department of Geography and Environmental Studies (2014) and School of Canadian Studies (Heritage Conservation) (2012-2013); as the senior heritage planner for the City of Kingston (2004-2011); and, in various capacities at Queen’s University at Kingston (2001-2007).
 He also previously served on the Board of Directors for Community Heritage Ontario (2007-2011), as a volunteer with the City of Kingston Historic Properties Research Group of Kingston Municipal Heritage Committee (LACAC) (January 2002 – November 2004), and a volunteer at the Pump House Steam Museum (2002 – 2003).